-You might need to break through a plasterboard wall and insulate a pipe or fit a double wall along the back with additional insulation sandwiched in between the layers.
-This YouTube video explains how to add insulation into a wardrobe.
+You might need to break through a plasterboard wall and insulate a pipe or fit a double wall along the back with additional insulation sandwiched between the layers.
+This YouTube video explains how to add insulation to a wardrobe.

 3. Add Extra Ventilation

 If your wardrobe has an exposed side, install air vents as shown in the two images in this forum thread.
 Ideally, you should install these vents at the top and bottom so that air can flow in and out.

 If the wardrobe is fully recessed with only its doors visible, you can install vents as shown here.